Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 The Treasury market over the past two years is the third scenario.
 So the key questions are: Who's buying?
 What are they buying?
 Why are they buying?

-Supply Side: Treasury's Smarter Than You Think
+Supply Side: Treasury's Duration Management

-A Key Structural Shift
+Structural Shift

-| Debt Type | 2024 | 2026 | Change | Notes |
+| Metric | Early 2024 | Early 2026 | Change | Notes |

 |---|---|---|---|---|